 If you and your child’s other parent have reached an agreement as to how your support obligation should be modified, you may be able to file an agreement for the court’s approval, which does not require a court hearing.
 However, if you and your child’s other parent are unable to agree as to the modification of your support, then your case will be scheduled for a hearing.

 The Washington child support attorneys at Pacific Northwest Family Law know how to handle all aspects of Washington child support and family law cases.
-Whether we able to resolve your case through alternative dispute resolution or must proceed to trial, we are here to help and give you the advice that you need.
-Contact our office by e-mailing us at [email protected] or call us at 1-360-926-9112 to schedule an appointment with one of our experienced child support lawyers today.
+Whether we need to resolve your case through alternative dispute resolution or must proceed to trial, we are here to help and give you the advice that you need.
+Contact our office by e-mailing us at [email protected] or call us at 877-738-0777 to schedule an appointment with one of our experienced child support lawyers today.